 G Suite – Paid editions, Gmail, Google Sheets, Google Docs, Google Slides, Google Drive

 Recently, I had updated all the course materials in a learning management system (Not Google Classroom.
-Sorry Google) to only use G Suite files like Docs, Sheets and Slides for students to access.
+Sorry Google) to only use Google Workspace files like Docs, Sheets and Slides for students to access.

 For me, this was a pretty logical step.
 It allowed course creators to update their files live when they had to correct errors or make minor changes quarter-to-quarter or year-to-year.
 Administratively, it meant that files did not have to be accounted for, deleted and updated every time a change was made.